sang765/PaperMC-Manager/README.md

    - Start the Minecraft server and automatically restart it after the server stops.

 3. **Check for Updates**
-   - Check and download the latest PaperMC build if available.
+   - Check and download the latest Paper build if available.

 4. **Change PaperMC Version**
-   - Select and download a specific PaperMC version from available builds.
+   - Select and download a specific Paper version from available builds.

 5. **Configure Server**
    - Configure server settings, including RAM limit and GUI mode.